SourceComb/sc-sprites/README.md

 -- (as is :setFile()) when you pass in the file via the -- constructor.

--- The most useful thing to you will be the .coords property.
+-- The most useful thing to you will be the .sprites property.
--- You'll be able to access your information via this. local mySpriteCoords = sheet.coords.player.idle.left -- The top-left pixel coordinates: mySpriteCoords.pos.y, mySpriteCoords.pos.x
+-- You'll be able to access your information via this. local mySpriteInfo = sheet.sprites.player.idle.left
+-- The top-left pixel coordinates: mySpriteInfo.pos.y, mySpriteInfo.pos.x
--- Size of the sprite in pixels: mySpriteCoords.size.width, mySpriteCoords.pos.height
+-- Size of the sprite in pixels: mySpriteInfo.size.width, mySpriteInfo.pos.height
--- Note that you can really do what you want with the scale. mySpriteCoords.scale
+-- Note that you can really do what you want with the scale. mySpriteInfo.scale
--- If you're doing animations, there's those properties too: mySpriteCoords.ani.frames, mySpriteCoords.ani.rate
+-- If you're doing animations, there's those properties too: mySpriteInfo.ani.frames, mySpriteInfo.ani.rate

 -- For animations, there is something far more useful than -- just the properties.
-The :frames() function is a generator: for frame in mySpriteCoords:frames() do drawPartOfImage(frame.pos.x, frame.pos.y,
+The :frames() function is a generator: for frame in mySpriteInfo:frames() do drawPartOfImage(frame.pos.x, frame.pos.y,
                   frame.size.width, frame.size.height)
 end